Refracted Light

 Helen Kim

-In recent seasons, Kim has made solo appearances with the St. Louis Symphony, the Seattle Symphony, and the Colorado Music Festival Orchestra and performed concertos under conductors Peter Oundjian, Jun Märkl, and Nicholas McGegan, among others.
-She is a dedicated interpreter of contemporary music and has performed works such as Salvatorre Sciarrino’s Sei Capricci on San Francisco Symphony’s Soundbox series as well as Pierre Boulez’s Anthèmes II and Morton Feldman’s evening-length For John Cage on the Pulitzer Arts Foundation’s contemporary music series.
-Kim lives in Seattle, WA with her husband and two sons.
+Praised as “astoundingly gifted” (San Francisco Chronicle) and “strikingly original” (The Strad), violinist Helen Kim leads a versatile career as both performer and educator.
+In recent seasons, she has made solo appearances with the St. Louis Symphony, Seattle Symphony, and Colorado Music Festival Orchestra, performing under conductors such as Peter Oundjian, Jun Märkl, and Nicholas McGegan.
+A committed advocate for contemporary music, Kim has performed Salvatore Sciarrino’s Sei Capricci on the San Francisco Symphony’s Soundbox series, as well as Pierre Boulez’s Anthèmes II and Morton Feldman’s For John Cage as part of the Pulitzer Arts Foundation’s contemporary music series.